"How To" Manual For Clubs/Organizations

 1. Failure to maintain the required number of members in the organization (ten).

-2. Failure to maintain a club advisor.
+2. Failure to maintain a club Advisor.
 Student Life staff may serve as a temporary Advisor for one semester.

 3. Failure to comply with budgetary requirements of club accounts when required.